gregmarine/ByGregMarine.com/Blog/src/2024/02/03_enso.md

 Boundaries can be a good thing.
 They protect me and they protect others.
 Not everyone has earned my trust.
 And not everyone will.
 This goes both ways, as well.
 I only want access to the parts of someone they are comfortable sharing with me.
 And I want to be at a level of wisdom and maturity to handle those parts.

-As it was with my first marriage, I wasn't ready for the innermost parts of her heart anymore than she was ready for mine.
+In the case of my first marriage, I wasn't ready for the innermost parts of her heart anymore than she was ready for mine.
 I don't truly or actually know anyone outside of what they show me.
 And until I am ready to accept what is on the other side of that door, I don't want to know someone.
 It isn't about whether or not I'll like what I see.
 It is more about whether or not I can be trusted with it.

 I am finding it to be an important step in my growth to come to this realization as I approach my 46 birthday.
 I'm getting to know God more.
 And therefore, I'm getting to know myself more.
 Who am I?
 I am God's.
 Who are you?
 You are God's.
-The closer each of us is to God, the closer we can become to each other.
+The closer each of us are to God, the closer we can become to each other.
 1 + 1 = 3...You, Christ, and Me!

 ![Sunlight reflecting on a surface through a glass of water.](./img/IMG_2306.jpeg)